Documentation Index

 Step 5: Destroy Safely (When Needed)

-Before terraform destroy, delete Kubernetes Ingress resources managed by AWS Load Balancer Controller.
+Beforeterraform destroy, delete Kubernetes Ingress resources managed by AWS Load Balancer Controller.

 If Ingress resources remain, destroy can hang while AWS load balancer dependencies are still attached.